 0 Radio personality, Lisa Barry interviewed author, Michael Angelo Caruso on the subject of how communication affects emotions.
-This interview aired Thursday, Jan.
-18 & Friday, Jan.
-19, 2018 on WEMU 89.1 during All Things Considered.
+This interview aired in January of 2018 on WEMU 89.1 during All Things Considered.
 Listen to the playback recording here.
-I’m on the interview circuit to promote a new book titled, Work Hacks, 300+ […]
+I’m on the interview circuit to promote a new book titled, Work Hacks, 300+ Cool Ideas to SPEED […]

 I’m speaking in Jamaica and brought some reading material on the trip.

 My September/October issue of AAA Living magazine features an interesting article on the dangers of “deering while driving.”
 It got me thinking about how humans handle problems.

 Apparently, there are 1.5 million car-deer collisions annually.
 The magazine states that the crashes kill some 150 people.
 These accidents aren’t healthy for the deer, either, as hardly any of them are wearing safety belts.

 The article lists three ways to avoid an unwanted wildlife encounter:

 1) Stay alert.
 Deer are the most active at dawn and dusk.